Does the design of my house affect the design wind pressures on my garage door?

 No. Wind can blow in any direction.
 Wind load design takes into consideration wind acting directly towards and away from the garage door.

-I have an older door that is not a wind loaded door.
-Can I add reinforcement to my door to make it stronger?
+Can I add reinforcement to my non-wind load door to make it stronger?

 A wind loaded garage door is designed with specific components, such as track, jamb brackets, hinges, rollers and reinforcing struts that meet designated design wind pressures.
 All of these components, along with the door sections comprise a complete wind resistive system.